mark-christiansen/kafka-proxy/README.md

 % curl http://www.google.com
 curl: (6) Could not resolve host: www.google.com
 ```
 Then when inside the client, execute `cd /scripts/ops` to change to the operational scripts directory.
-These scripts will use a Kafka configuration file located at `/conf/kafka.properties` and environment varaibles (execute `export` to see these environment variables).
-To run a test execute the following commands to test topic creation, producing to a topic with [Avro](https://avro.apache.org/) messages, and consuming from a topic with [Avro](https://avro.apache.org/) messages.
-Using [Avro](https://avro.apache.org/) will cause the clients to publish and pull schemas from the Schema Registry to test that connectivity.
+These scripts will use a Kafka configuration file located at `/conf/kafka.properties` and environment variables (execute `export` to see these environment variables).
+To run a test, execute the following commands to test topic creation, producing to a topic with [Avro](https://avro.apache.org/) messages, and consuming from a topic with [Avro](https://avro.apache.org/) messages.
+Using [Avro](https://avro.apache.org/) will cause the clients to publish and retrieve schemas from the Schema Registry to test that connectivity.
 ```
 % ./create-topic.sh avro-test 5